adrianolszewski/Logistic-regression-is-regression/README.md

 ## ad hoc comments from my readers

--   *Q: \"Adrian, but in their book, Hastie and Tibshirani put the logistic regression in the »classification« chapter!\"*
+-   *Q: "Adrian, but in their book, Hastie and Tibshirani put the logistic regression in the »classification« chapter!"*

 A: Of course they did!
-It\'s a book about machine learning, so this kind of *application* is of interest and highly expectable. **BUT they've never said it\'s not a regression model. ** They both wrote also a series of articles on the application of the proportional hazard models and the logistic regression in biostatistical (they worked in the division of biostatistics) applications in the regression manner
+It's a book about machine learning, so this kind of *application* is of interest and highly expectable. **BUT they've never said it's not a regression model. ** They both wrote also a series of articles on the application of the proportional hazard models and the logistic regression in biostatistical (they worked in the division of biostatistics) applications in the regression manner